Michaelszeng/Notes-On-Robotics/README.md

 Internally, POSIX pipes are just FIFO buffers, but are also represented as files in the file system.

-There is also a lot of threadlocking in the implementation to ensure that no pipe gets written to by 2 services at the same time and such
+There is also a lot of multi-threading and mutex locking (using pthread.h) in the implementation to ensure that no pipe gets written to by 2 services at the same time and such.

-Overall, this seems like one of the most low-level, no-overhead ways to perform inter-process communicatio.
+Overall, this seems like one of the most low-level, no-overhead ways to perform inter-process communication.
 Apparently, much faster than ROS topics.

 ### Quaternions